-Restraining a retort, I nibble my lip.
-If I don't know I'll be punished if I hiss my animosity for her, I will be shouting my throat out.
+Restraining a retort, I continue nibbling my lip.
+If I don't know I'll be punished if I hiss back my animosity for her, I will be shouting my throat out.

+After some embittered quiet, Missus huffs at me.
 "I don't know what to do with you."
 She glowers.
-"But, it is a reality that your first customer enjoyed your company.
+"But it is a reality that your first customer enjoyed your company.
 Get dressed.
 Your meal is already prepared downstairs.
 Afterwards, cleanse yourself properly.
 You're already reserved for three people tonight."

-If Shibuya-san did not touch me yesterday, the Kamis most likely have something worst in store for me tonight.
-Yesternight was just water's boiling━some sort of ruse to deceive oneself that everything will be fine and that not everything is as gloomy as it seems.
+Since Shibuya-san did not touch me yesterday, the wicked gods most likely have something worse in store for me tonight.
+Yesternight was just water's boiling—some sort of ruse to make me think everything will be fine and that not everything isn't as gloomy as it seems.